- Travel and Places»

 Below are other attractions I may have not mentioned but seemed like awesome places to check out:

 Singapore Zoo - I've been here and it is one of the best zoos I've even been to

 Orchard Road - I've been here and it is a hub of shopping

-Gardens by the Bay - Never been here but supposedly amazing
+Gardens by the Bay - Never been here but it looks amazing